The Current Hispanic Crisis

 The White Savior Complex

 The White Savior Complex is something that has been around for decades, and although the intent might seem pure, it is actually much more sinister than it appears.
 Seen in the real-world and portrayed in movies, I’ve seen this topic being discussed more since the Black Lives Matter movement where people are starting to critically analyze society.
 So what is The White Savior Complex and why is it harmful?
-Well, it is a white person’s desire to help a Black …
+Well, it is a white person’s …

 Read more